MicrosoftDocs/win32/desktop-src/Power/system-power-states.md

 <tr class="even">
 <td>Sleep<br/> (Modern Standby)<br/></td>
 <td>S0 low-power idle<br/></td>
-<td>Some SoC systems support a low-power idle state known as [Modern Standby](http://go.microsoft.com/fwlink/p/?LinkID=624142).
+<td>Some SoC systems support a low-power idle state known as <a href="http://go.microsoft.com/fwlink/p/?LinkID=624142">Modern Standby</a>.
 In this state, the system can very quickly switch from a low-power state to high-power state, so that it can respond quickly to hardware and network events.
 Systems that support Modern Standby do not use S1-S3.<br/></td>
 </tr>
 <tr class="odd">
 <td>Sleep<br/></td>